Content by Category

 {

-//The Virtual Earth constructor takes the
+//The Virtual Earth constructor takes the ID of the DIV.

 map = new VEMap("myMap");